 Shares are therefore higher risk but they can offer higher returns.
-With a share, you can see their value rise and also get dividends if everything goes well - and over the very long-term history shows shares do provide premium returns to bonds.
+With a share, you can see its value rise and also get dividends if everything goes well - and over the very long term, history shows that shares do provide premium returns compared to bonds.

 In general terms, there are two types of stock market,

 Developed markets such as the UK, USA, Western Europe and Japan are in theory the least risky.
-Governments and currencies should be relatively stable and their financial markets are well developed - there should be a well-developed corporate governance regime, designed to protect shareholders and ensure companies work to the benefit of their investors.
-However, economic growth is relatively slow as they are relatively mature nations.
+Governments and currencies should be relatively stable and their financial markets are well developed - there should be a robust corporate governance regime, designed to protect shareholders and ensure companies work to the benefit of their investors.
+However, economic growth is relatively slow as they are more mature nations.